-Bylaw Services, which falls under Community Services, is responsible with animal control, bylaw enforcement and complaints and the issuing of business license permits and renewals through business licensing and permits.
+Bylaw Services, which falls under Engineering & Development Services is responsible with animal control, bylaw enforcement and complaints and the issuing of business license permits and renewals through business licensing and permits.
 The City currently employs two staff who oversees this department.

 See Bylaws for information on all City of Cranbrook bylaws.
 Also see eForms for many City related forms, applications and information packages.

 If you have specific questions regarding Bylaw Services please use any of the links above, see our Contact page or call 250-489-9598.